political-analysis/what-is-rationality/what-is-rationality.md

 # My background

 Here is some background on how I developed my conception of rationality.
-Since I admit my conception of rationality is only an opinion, I feel it's useful to explain why I think my opinion is worth the while.
-By describing in inspecific terms the life experiences that have led me to my conception of rationality, I hope to provide a resume of sorts.
+Since I admit my conception of rationality is only an opinion, I feel it's useful to explain why I think my opinion is worth the while, by explaining the experiences that led to it.

 This section is safely skippable; nothing afterwards depends on it.